 The thyroid is a gland located in the neck.
 It is a part of the endocrine (hormone) system, and plays a major role in regulating the body's metabolism.
 If a sample of cells is needed from the thyroid gland a fine needle biopsy can be performed.
 During this procedure, a skinny needle is inserted into the thyroid gland, and a sample of thyroid cells and fluid is drawn into the needle.
 The needle is then withdrawn and the cells are sent for examination.
-This test is usually performed to diagnose thyroid disease or thyroid cancer.
+This test is usually performed to determine if a thyroid nodule could be malignant (cancer).

 Updated by: Brent Wisse, MD, board certified in Metabolism/Endocrinology, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.